spike0en/nothing_archive/docs/README.md

   - Install compatible USB drivers from [here](https://developer.android.com/studio/run/win-usb).
   - Ensure that `Android Bootloader Interface` is visible in **Device Manager** when the device is in **bootloader mode**.
   - If the extraction script was used earlier, execute it directly.
 Otherwise:
-    - Move all extracted image files into a single folder along with the [Fastboot Flashing Script](https://github.com/spike0en/nothing_fastboot_flasher/blob/main/README.md#-download).
+    - Move all extracted image files into a single folder along with the [Nothing Fastboot Flasher Script](https://github.com/spike0en/nothing_fastboot_flasher/blob/main/README.md#-download).
+    - Place the `-hash.sha256` file in the same directory.
     - Always download the latest script to ensure hotfixes are included.
   - Run the script while connected to the internet (to fetch latest `platform-tools`) and follow the prompts:
     - Answer the confirmation questionnaire.
+    - Skip or proceed with hash checks accordingly.
-    - Choose whether to wipe data: (Y/N)
+    - Choose whether to wipe data: (Y/N) [Clean Flash / Downgrade = `Y` | Dirty Flash / Upgrade = `N`]
     - Choose whether to flash to both slots: (Y/N)
-    - Disable Android Verified Boot: (N)
+    - Disable Android Verified Boot: (N) [Please note that if you choose `Y` here, bootloader cannot be unlocked later on!]
   - Verify that all partitions have been successfully flashed.
     - If successful, choose to reboot to system: (Y)
     - If errors occur, reboot to bootloader and reflash after addressing the failure.
+Rebooting to system without doing so might result in soft/hard bricks.

 <div align="center">
   <br>
   <span style="font-size: 30px;">••••••••••••••••••••••</span>